jamesmurdza/awesome-ai-devtools/README.md

 - [CodeSquire](https://codesquire.ai/) — Chrome extension that adds autocomplete to Google Colab, BigQuery, and JupyterLab.
 - [Incognito Pilot](https://github.com/silvanmelchior/IncognitoPilot) — Open source assistant with built-in Python editor and interpreter.
 - [API Copilot](https://apicopilot.dev/) — Assistant for backend API development.
-- [Unblocked](https://getunblocked.com/) — Unblocked provides engineers helpful and accurate answers to questions about the codebase by augmenting their source code with relevant existing discussions in Slack, Jira, Confluence, and more.
+- [Unblocked](https://getunblocked.com/) — Unblocked provides engineers helpful and accurate answers to questions about the codebase by augmenting their source code with relevant existing discussions in GitHub, Slack, Jira, Confluence, and more.
 Available on web, macOS, Slack, VSCode, and JetBrains IDE’s.
 - [Onboard](https://www.getonboardai.com) — Chat with an AI about public and private codebases.
 - [Code to Flow](https://codetoflow.com) — Visualize, analyze, and understand code with interactive flowcharts.
 - [Pieces](https://pieces.app/) — An on-device copilot that helps you capture, enrich, and reuse code, streamline collaboration, and solve complex problems through a contextual understanding of your workflow.